lukassierra/CalculatorCLITests/readme.md

 # LoanPro Calculator CLI Automated Tests

 ## Description
-This folder contains automated test cases for the LoanPro Calculator CLI using Python.
+This project contains automated test cases and their documentation for the LoanPro Calculator CLI using Python.
 The tests cover basic arithmetic operations, edge cases, and error handling.

 ## Prerequisites
 - Docker installed on your macOS environment.